Learning how to manage money is a valuable skill to have while attending university. With good planning, you will understand:

 Once you are on campus, take advantage of financial planning or advice services, such as the office of the registrar or student financial services.

-Here are some strategies you can use to enhance your financial wellness:
+Here are some strategies you can use to help you manage your money:

-- Take the time to seek out scholarships and bursaries, both within and outside of a university.
+- Apply to scholarships and bursaries, both within and outside of a university.